- Advertisement -spot_img

 - Advertisement -

 Big Data has radically transformed the investor relations profession.
 As a modern IRO, you collect an overwhelming amount of data and engagement metrics on capital markets and investors.
 In today’s abundance of information, the industry relies on analytics to extract valuable insights that inform your next actions.
-Two prominent approaches in the realm of analytics are predictive analytics and behavioural analytics.
+Two prominent approaches in the realm of analytics are predictive and behavioural analytics.
 While both aim to harness the power of data, they differ in their objectives, methodologies, and areas of application.

 What is Predictive Analytics?